Swimmov/DogsPooGolf/README.md

 - for Morning,
 - for Evening;
 - extra water (Yes/No);
+4. Go for a walk.
-4. When you dog pooped, clean after (don't forget a bag :)) and than throw when you are ready .
+5. When you dog pooped, clean after (don't forget a bag :)) and than throw when you are ready .

 Distance depends on the set of the food was chosen.